OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 **Want to use SemVer 2 for packages or releases?** You will need to upgrade OctoPack and/or Octopus CLI to 3.4 or newer.

-## Upgrading to Octopus 3.5 or Greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.5orgreater}
+## Upgrading to Octopus 3.5 or greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.5orgreater}

 Some server configuration values are moved from the config file into the database in 3.5+.

 If you are upgrading to a 3.5+ version please backup your server config file prior to upgrading.
 If you need to downgrade then replace the config with the original file after the downgrade and restart Octopus Deploy Server.

-## Upgrading to Octopus 2019.x or Greater
+## Upgrading to Octopus 2019.x or greater

 Prior to 2019.x, the list of instances was stored in the registry.
 That list stores the name of the instance and the location of the configuration file.
 The configuration file, typically stored in `C:\Octopus\`, stores the database connection string, along with a slew of other settings.
 This configuration allows you to uninstall and reinstall Octopus Deploy on the same machine without losing any settings.